lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Implementing a Neural Network on an S1500-PLC.<br>Intelligent Chlorination.
+# Implementing a Neural Network on an S1500-PLC.
+Intelligent Chlorination.
 Final project for the Building AI course